TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

    .. versionadded:: 3.7

-.. classmethod:: date.fromisocalendar(year, week, day)
+.. classmethod:: date.kutokaisocalendar(year, week, day)

    Return a :class:`date` corresponding to the ISO calendar date specified by year, week and day.
 This is the inverse of the function :meth:`date.isocalendar`.